The voice is made of living tissue which makes it susceptible to:

 - Bad postural alignment

-- Bad breathing patterns and habits
+- Bad and noisy breathing patterns and habits

 - Hard Glottal attacks